AnindKiran/Blockchain-Enabled-Contact-Tracing/README.md

 <br>

 > **VIEWING THE TRANSACTIONS:** <br> You can click on the following link to view all transactions that have been made since the creation of the contract.
-The link will also include all the transactions that other users of the "contact_tracing" Smart Contract that is hosted in this repository. <br>
+The link will also include all the transactions that other users of the "tracing.sol" Smart Contract that is hosted in this repository. <br>
 <a href = "https://rinkeby.etherscan.io/address/0xb7eeEDe8968646A791198fb7169Ef9a9964721B3" target = "_blank"> View Transactions <a>

 <br>

 # Hosting Your Own Blockchain
 In this project you interacted with a smart contract hosted on the Rinkeby Test Network.
-This section is so that you can edit the contact_tracing.sol file (i.e. the smart contract of this Contact Tracing solution) and host it on a Test Network yourself.
+This section is so that you can edit the "tracing.sol" file (i.e. the smart contract of this Contact Tracing solution) and host it on a Test Network yourself.

 ## Deploying using Remix IDE
 > Having a Metamask account with balance is **necessary**.

 * <a href = "">This link (to Remix online IDE)</a> redirects you to online IDE Remix.
 On the 'File Explorers' Pane, click on the '+' symbol to create a new file.
-Name it, and copy the contents from the contact_tracing.sol in this repo to the online IDE.
+Name it, and copy the contents from the "tracing.sol" in this repo to the online IDE.

 * After making the necessary edits, on the left-hand pane, click on the 'Solidity Compiler' button.